Gillespie (surname): Origins

 The given name is an Anglicised form of the Gaelic Gille Easbaig (also rendered Gilleasbaig), meaning "bishop's servant".
 The surname Gillespie is an Anglicised form of the Scottish Gaelic Mac Gille Easbuig, and the Irish Mac Giolla Easpaig, both of which mean "bishop's servant's son".
-The given name itself is derived from a word of Latin origin, the Old Irish epscop being derived from the Latin episcopus.
+The given name itself is ultimately derived from a word of Greek origin, the Old Irish epscop being derived via the Latin episcopus from Greek επίσκοπος, epískopos, 'overseer'.

 An early example of the name in Scotland occurs in a charter dated 1175–1199, recording a certain "Ewano filio Gillaspeck".
 In Ireland, a family bearing the surname occupied the office of toísech of Clann Aílebra in the late twelfth century.
 In 1172, for example, the toísech was slain by Donn Slébe Ua hEochada, King of Ulster.
 This slain Mac Gilla Espuic may be identical to a certain Gilla Óengusa mac Gilla Espuic, rechtaire of the Monaig of Ulster, who is earlier recorded in the king's service.
 Whatever the case, a later family bearing the surname appears on record as erenaghs of Kilraine in County Donegal.
 During the 16th and 17th centuries in Ireland, the surname was most common in Ulster.
 During the nineteenth century in Ireland, the surname was most numerous in the counties of Antrim, Donegal, Armagh, and Tyrone.
 Scottish Gaelic forms of the surname include GillEasbuig and GillEasbaig.